Causes of autism: Discredited theories

-Acetaminophen also known as Paracetamol
+Acetaminophen (Paracetamol)

 At a White House press briefing on September 22, 2025, President Trump, joined by Kennedy and other senior officials, said the FDA would revise drug labels to discourage the use of acetaminophen (sold under the brand name Tylenol) during pregnancy, citing a possible link to autism.
 Medical and public health experts disputed the claim.
 Steven J. Fleischman, president of the American College of Obstetricians and Gynecologists, wrote, "It is highly unsettling that our federal health agencies are willing to make an announcement that will affect the health and well-being of millions of people without the backing of reliable data."
 A month later, on October 29, Kennedy retracted his statements from the press conference, stating that acetaminophen use in pregnancy is not linked to autism.

 On November 10, 2025, in response to President Trump's false claim, a 2025 British Medical Journal umbrella review was fast-tracked and confirmed no convincing evidence that paracetamol (acetaminophen) use during pregnancy increases the risk of autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD) in children.
 The review, led by researchers at the University of Liverpool, analysed nine systematic reviews covering 40 observational studies and concluded that any apparent associations were likely due to family genetics, maternal health, or other shared factors rather than the drug itself.
 The findings were published after President Trump and Kennedy both claimed that paracetamol use during pregnancy was contributing to rising autism rates, urging women to avoid the common painkiller.
 Health experts and the World Health Organization rejected those claims, emphasizing that paracetamol remains the safest recommended medication for fever and pain relief during pregnancy, as untreated fever can pose serious risks to fetal development.

-Note that acetaminophen and paracetamol are the identical chemical drug compound.
+Acetaminophen and paracetamol are the identical chemical drug compound.
 The name acetaminophen (brand name Tylenol) is commonly used in the United States while the name paracetamol (brand name Panadol) is commonly used in Europe and world wide.